Napoleon Dynamite: The Game: Gameplay

-In the PlayStation Portable version of the Napoleon Dynamite game, there are 30 mini games, while the DS version has 25 mini games.
+In the PlayStation Portable version of the Napoleon Dynamite game, there are 30 minigames, while the DS version has 25 minigames.

 Reception

 Napoleon Dynamite: The Game received generally unfavorable reviews.
 On review aggregator Metacritic, it received a 45/100 and a 37/100 for the DS and PSP versions, respectively.
 Review aggregator GameRankings gave the DS version a 53% and the PSP version a 40%.

 An initial review from IGN gave the PSP version of the game a 4.5 out of 10, but gave the DS version a 7.0, praising how closely the look and feel of the game matched that of the film.
-GameSpot called the game "irrelevant" and "a poor effort", calling the gameplay not "even halfway amusing" and it a 4.0/10.
+GameSpot called the game "irrelevant" and "a poor effort", calling the gameplay not "even halfway amusing" and rated it a 4.0/10.
 1Up.com stated that the game "totally disregards the humor of the film" and gave it a 3/10, while GamesRadar+ gave it a 1/5, stating that it "butchered" the source material and recommending readers stay "far, far away."
 PlayStation: The Official Magazine gave the PSP version a 3/10, calling the experience "totally unsatisfying".